2024 Ep 258 - Inside The Mind of an Impulse Buyer

 it might be a Centralian tree frog.

 It might not.
+It's doing well.

-It might be bad.
+It might be that.

-We've got written here Daly Waters frog from a cyclorana.
+We've got written here: Daly Waters frog from a cyclorana.

 Is that

-But how do we feel about that now we know the name?
+Daly Waters?
+Probably found around the Daly Waters area, but how do we feel about that now we know the name?

 Does that sound more like it uh i mean yes i am aware of that frog that nt is not my strong point but i did claim that i could do any australian frog so yeah

-coin up for grabs but then if you miss on the next one you definitely risk being one of the worst players we're right at we're right at the tipping point here yeah of being
+coin up for grabs but then if you miss on the next one you definitely risk being one of the worst players we're right so we're right at the tipping point here yeah of being

 still memorable but for very bad reasons

 I should probably claim now that this is not a reflection on the Frog ID app.
+This is an inflection on

 one

+false claimed employee.
 No, Jordan, you've got this.

 Here comes frog number three.